-If the operation fails, you can use the scroll bar to view information about the hardware detected and determine where in the process the failure occurred.
+If the operation is not successful, a red X appears on the left side of the Service OS screen with information about the nature of the failure.
+If the operation fails, you can use the scroll bar on the right side of the screen to view information about the hardware detected and determine where in the process the failure occurred.
+At this point, you can take one of three actions: